 1. Bobby Kennedy, New Yorker

 He didn’t really grow up in Boston.
 In 1927, when Bobby Kennedy was two, his father moved the family to a New York City suburb to escape anti-Irish discrimination.
-Joseph P. Kennedy, though, was one of the richest men in the United States.
+Joseph P. Kennedy, though, would become one of the richest men in the United States.
 (Someone commented he was the only person driven out of Boston in his own railway car.)

 The Kennedy family lived in Bronxville, N.Y., until 1938.
 Then, President Franklin P. Roosevelt appointed Bobby’s father U.S. ambassador to the Court of St. James’s and the family moved to London.

-Later, of course, he ran and won a race for U.S. Senate from New York, amid charges he was a carpetbagger.
+Later, of course, he ran and won a race for U.S. Senate from New York in 1964, amid charges of carpetbagging.

 2. Not Much of a Student

 He got into a bar fight when he turned 21, the first time he ever drank too much.
 Shortly after his birthday, he celebrated by buying a beer in a bar.
 Then he bought the house a round.
 When the patrons began singing ‘Happy Birthday’ to someone else, he smashed a beer bottle over one of their heads.

 He got into another bar fight at 30, when as a Senate lawyer he rode undercover with New York City police officers.
 When a drunk insulted him in a bar, Bobby Kennedy asked him to step outside and hit him in the face, breaking his nose.